flightaware/tclreadline/README.md

    tclreadline uses the gnu readline callback handler, which wasn't implemented in early releases.

-3. The usual `./configure; make; make install` sequence should do the rest.
+3. Follow the instructions in README.{your-OS}, if there isn't one, adapt the README.Linux instructions.

 4. Optionally (or additionally) you can build the executables tclshrl and / or wishrl which are a readline enhanced replacement